 Richard Gere plays a successful businessman, Robert Miller.
 Miller is a busy man, shuffling two distinct lives: one in which he is a self-made millionaire and a family man, the very face of respectability and success; and another where he is a deceitful and unfaithful husband keeping a beautiful mistress on the side, while also being an intelligent business fraudster.
 When a car accident shutters the well-thought-out balance of his double life, forcing him to start covering his shameful deeds, it becomes unclear whether or not he has already gone too far on the road of lust and deceit to be able to surface unharmed.

-Despite ‘Arbitrage’s faults and it’s dangerous closeness to appearing too predictable (as well as it being filled with too many barely comprehensible ‘hedge fund’ talks), the film can still be considered a very good crime thriller overall.
-Apart from great cast and phenomenal performances, the film also boasts beautifully scenes, and in-tune soundtrack.
-7/10
+Despite ‘Arbitrage’s faults and its dangerous proximity to appearing very predictable, the film can still be considered a very good crime thriller overall.
+Apart from the great cast and phenomenal performances, the film also has beautiful scenes and a fitting soundtrack.
+6/10